d3z/AdventOfCode/README.md

 but, it works :)

 ## Day five
 Pretty simple regexp puzzles.
 I'm no regexp master though so mine could probably be improved.
-Again, they worked :)
+Again, they worked :) The whole thing could very likely have been solved in a single regexp (one for each part of the puzzle at any rate) but I think keeping them separate makes it a little more readable.